 This advisory contains several actionable steps our team suggests and further recommendations for security mechanisms to help manage/prevent these attacks.
-A PDF version of this security advisory is available for download here.

 - Microsoft Exchange, SharePoint, Remote Desktop, and Active Directory servers (numerous versions spanning from Windows 10/Server 2019 all the way back to Vista/Server 2003)

 - ZoHo ManageEngine Desktop Central and ServiceDesk Plus (numerous versions)